ohduran/ohduran.github.io/README.md

-# My blog on Jekyll
+# My blog on Gatsby

-This is the code that supports my blog on the Jekyll framework.
+This is the code that supports my blog on the Gatsby framework.

 You can visit this site on https://alvaroduran.com